aspose-cells/Aspose.Cells-Doc-md/english/sharepoint/product-information/license-aspose-cells-for-sharepoint/testing-a-license/_index.md

 {{% alert color="primary" %}}

-To test that a license has been installed correctly, convert any document into desired format.
+To test that a license has been installed correctly, convert any document into the desired format.
 If the document contains no evaluation warning, the license was activated successfully.

 {{% /alert %}}